callum-hart/ysu/README.md

 ## Todos / Ideas

-Tests.

-Only include history and logger in development bundles.
+Only include devTools and logger in development bundles.

-Add spinner/loading bar to history to indicate when sequence is running.

-Show errors in history (i.e anything that passes through `logError`).

-Visual cue in history when sequence has been programmatically suspended.

-Ability to suspend/restart sequence from history.

 Expose back/forward functions for UIs with undo/redo: